S562015/Spring24-GDP1-Team2/Final_Submission/technical/Functional-Requirements-(Iteration-1).md

     - Application UI **MUST** have all the required filters for filtering the jobs by Aspirant. and Application **MUST** be able to capture personalized user preferences such as Salary preferences, Organization preferences etc.
     - Aspirant **MUST** be able to upload cover letter and Resume.
 7. Application Tracking
-    - Aspirant **MUST** be able to track the status for all applied jobs.
+    - Aspirant **MUST** be able to track the applicationData for all applied jobs.
     - Employer **SHOULD** be able to filter all applications related to a post and shortlist the candidates.